Skip to content

 Configuration

 Connection parameters are sourced from environment variables at import time.
-All values have sane defaults so the driver works out of the box:
+All values have sane defaults so the driver works out of the box.
+Because these values are read when the module is imported, changing the environment later does not affect already-imported defaults:

 Variable Default Description